rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ## Lerning Objectives

 With this LAB wil walk you through the steps to migrate an AP Wi-Fi 6E from management with 9800 Wireless LAN Controller to Meraki cloud and vice versa and to demonstrate Wi-Fi 6E configuration for both management types.
+This lab guide also provides some troubleshooting procedures from both worlds.

 ## Network Diagram